rustam-isangulov/AzureOnBoarding/README.md

 }
 ```

-To enable depndency injection `ServiceBusOutput`the following configuration to the `HostBuilder` was added:
+To enable dependency injection `ServiceBusOutput` the following configuration to the `HostBuilder` was added:

 ```csharp
 var host = new HostBuilder()